Is your new ukulele not staying in tune? Or maybe you just put on a new set of strings and are having trouble getting the strings to stay in tune?

 Friction tuners are most common on older ukes, but you will find them on some new instruments.

-If you look at the button on a friction tuner you'll see a small screw.
-This screw adjusts how hard the button's base pushes against the headstock, which controls how tightly the tuner will hold.
+The button of a friction tuner has a small screw.
+This screw adjusts how hard the button’s base pushes against the headstock, which controls how tightly the tuner will hold.

-Over time this screw can become loose and the tuner won't hold.
-Luckily, you can easily fix this by tightening the screw until you find the "sweet spot."
-This is where the button is tight enough to keep the uke in tune but not so tight that it's difficult to turn.
+This is usually easy to fix by tightening the screw until you find the right level of tightness where the button is snug enough to keep the uke in tune but not so tight that it’s difficult to turn.

 These problems are rare, so you should focus on the other solutions before running down to the repair shop.